-Summary: The Anti-Trust Section is commended for having a high percentage of women as Leaders and Executive Committee Members as compared to NYSBA as a whole, 45% and 43% respectively.
-Although approximately half of section members and more than a third of section leaders did not report ethnicity, among the members who did report, it appears that racial diversity in its general membership and leadership should be a specific goal for this section: In addition encouraging members to complete their profiles would greatly help the section and the Association with efforts to target diverse anti-trust attorneys.
+Summary: The Anti-Trust Section is commended for having a high percentage of women as Leaders and Executive Committee Members as compared to NYSBA as a whole, specifically 45% and 43% respectively.
+Although approximately half of section members and more than a third of section leaders did not report ethnicity, among the members who did report, it appears that racial diversity in its general membership and leadership should be a specific goal for this section, as well as encouraging members to complete their profiles would greatly help the section and the Association increase efforts to target diverse anti-trust attorneys.

-Specific recommendations: The Committee encourages the Section Chair and the Diversity Chair to be more proactive and make greater effort to recruit diverse lawyers as Members, Leaders and Executive Committee Members.
+Specific recommendations: The Committee encourages the Section Chair and Diversity Chair to be proactive and recruit diverse lawyers as Members, Leaders and Executive Committee Members.
 Leadership can do this by promoting current members of color to leadership positions, utilizing NYSBA's Office of Bar Services to create an outreach strategy to affinity bars and coordinating with NYSBA's Membership Diversity and Inclusion Coordinator to create diversity initiatives that will attract more diverse members.
 Additionally, each section could join in pipeline efforts to increase diversity by showcases this practice area to college and law students.